Contents

 Again, Layer-2 solutions can increase the transaction throughput.
 Particularly, sidechains and state channels can offload operations for the main blockchain, improving processing time and lowering costs.

-Blockchain is suited to storing large media.
-A typical NFT contains metadata with a URL that points to the associated media (like a painting, photo, or video) hosted on a conventional web server.
+Blockchain technology is suited to storing large media.
+A typical NFT contains NFT metadata with a URL that points to the associated media (like a painting, photo, or video) hosted on a conventional web server.

 To address these risks, developers store larger files on decentralized storage networks like Filecoin.
 It’s also possible to use the Interplanetary File System (IPFS) hypermedia protocol to store files using content-addressing.
 IPFS uses cryptographic hashes based on the content instead of location-based links.
 Even if the file’s location changes, the hash remains immutable, meaning NFT owners retain their assets.

-Work with the Right NFT Marketplace Development Company
+Work with the right NFT marketplace development company

 • Bespoke NFT marketplace development.
 We cover all stages of the software development life cycle.
 Our team emphasizes research to determine the optimal stack, architecture choices, and features for your platform.